Fort Rock Valley Historical Homestead Museum

 The Fort Rock Valley Historical Homestead Museum is located in Fort Rock, Oregon, United States.
 Opened in 1988, it is a collection of original homestead-era (early 1900s) buildings including a church, school, houses, homestead cabins, and several other buildings assembled in a village setting.
 The structures were moved to the museum site from various locations around the Fort Rock Valley, named for volcanic landmark Fort Rock.
 Most of the buildings contain historic items used by local homesteaders including furniture, dishes, household products, and tools.
-The museum is open for self-guided tours from mid-March through September.
+The museum is open for self-guided tours from Memorial Day weekend through Labor Day weekend.

 History

 The Fort Rock Valley covers over 200 sqmi at an average elevation of 4400 ft.
 From 1905 until about 1915, large numbers of homesteaders moved to the Fort Rock Valley to claim Federal lands for farms and ranches via the Homestead Acts.
 Numerous small towns were established throughout the valley.
 These included Fremont, Lake, Sink, Fleetwood, Connley, Arrow, Buffalo, View Point, Cliff, Loma Vista, and Fort Rock.
 However, the high desert country around Fort Rock has hot, dry summers and extremely cold winters.
 The valley's average rainfall is less than 9 in per year, the last average frost date in the spring is June 29 and the average first frost date in the fall is July 9.
 Because of the extreme weather most homesteaders were forced to abandon their claims within a few years.
 Most of the valley's towns had post offices by 1912, and most of those post offices were closed by 1920.
 Today, the only two homesteader-era towns that still exist are the small unincorporated communities of Fort Rock and Silver Lake.

 The original vision for the Fort Rock Valley Historical Homestead Museum came from Frank and Vivian Stratton, who both grew up on Fort Rock homesteads.
 In 1981, the Strattons joined six other individuals interested in local history to form the Fort Rock Valley Historical Society.
 The society conceived and promoted the development of a homestead museum to preserve the Fort Rock Valley's pioneer heritage.
 As a result of the society's efforts, the Fort Rock Valley Historical Homestead Museum was opened in 1988 with two historic buildings.
 Since its opening, the museum has grown significantly, acquiring additional land from the Bureau of Land Management and more buildings from abandoned homestead sites around the Fort Rock Valley.
 Many of the buildings were considered hazardous and were scheduled to be burned or demolished.
 The museum's interest saved them from destruction.